jamesmh/PersonalBlog/source/_posts/strategy-pattern-implementations.md

 - Potential for runtime errors
 - Potential for naming conflicts between classes (i.e. two classes names "MathAdd" in different namespaces might cause runtime errors if you aren't careful with what types they implement)
-- Not obvious how this piece may work to your project's newcomers
+- Not obvious how this piece may work to your project's newcomers or even intermediate developers

 # Conclusion